icwells/mutect2Parallel/README.md

 	normal_panel	 		Path to panel of normals VCF (Can use mutect2Parallel/getPON to generate) germline_resource		Path to germline recource file.
-	allele_frequency		Decimal frequency of alleles in germline recource (i.e. 1/# of individuals; required if using germline resource). contaminant_estimate	Path to VCF used to estimate contmaination in samples.
+	allele_frequency		Decimal frequency of alleles in germline recource (i.e. 1/# of individuals; required if using germline resource).

 The followng lines are to include any additional Mutect or FilterMutect options.
 Simply enter the flag and option as you would for gatk (i.e. --enable_clustered_read_position_filter --annotation {annotator}).
 Be aware that these option will not be checked for errors by the python script, so they may lead to errors when calling gatk if they are not correct.

 	mutect_options			Additional options for mutect2
-	filter_mutect_options	Additional options for FilterMutectCalls

 ### Manifest file
 The manifest file may be a space, comma, or tab seperated text file with one entry per line.